 Post-traumatic stress disorder study

 During the 2023 session, the Minnesota Legislature passed recommendations from the Workers' Compensation Advisory Council (WCAC) in House File 2988.
 The law included a requirement for the Department of Labor and Industry (DLI) to conduct a study to identify systemic or regulatory changes to improve the experience and outcomes of employees with work-related post-traumatic stress disorder (PTSD).
-DLI is in the process of engaging a third-party research partner to complete the study, which is due Aug.
+DLI has contracted with the Midwest Center for Occupational Health and Safety at the University of Minnesota to complete the study, which is due Aug.
 1, 2025.
 The recommendations from the study will help WCAC and the Minnesota Legislature with potential changes to current laws and rules related to PTSD in workers' compensation.

 At a minimum, the study must:

 identify evidence-based methods and best practices for early detection and treatment of PTSD;

 review models, including those used in other jurisdictions and systems, for delivering mental health wellness training or employee assistance programs, treatment for PTSD and benefits related to PTSD (review must include outcomes and cost considerations);